-Have you heard about the Canada Greener Homes Grant yet?
+Have you heard about the Canada Greener Homes Grant about Energy-Efficient Windows?

 Recently announced by the federal government, Canadian homeowners are eligible to receive grants of up to $5,600 to help make their homes more energy-efficient.

 But how does it work, who is eligible, and how do you sign up?

 Who is Eligible to Make their Home More Comfortable?